George Eric Rowe Gedye: Documenting the rise of fascism

 In 1922, Gedye chose a career in journalism.
 He spent almost two decades working as a reporter for leading British and American newspapers in Central Europe.
 Based out of Cologne, he was soon known and recognised for his investigative reporting.
 Gedye's reports for The Times about the 1923 occupation of the Ruhr were an indictment of the imperialist pursuits of Poincaré.
 Early on he recognised the severe economic restrictions on Germany by the Treaty of Versailles as providing fertile ground for the rise of Nazism.
 Because of this reporting, he was recalled to London in 1924 to the foreign policy department of The Times.
+His "daring exploits helped to popularize the romantic image of the foreign correspondent who courted danger in pursuit of the ultimate ‘scoop’."

-He was unhappy working at an office desk in London.
-Believing that Austria would become a crucial listening post for rapidly growing political problems in Central Europe he asked to be transferred to Vienna.
+Believing that Austria would become a crucial listening post for rapidly growing political problems in Central Europe, he asked to be transferred to Vienna.
 His increasingly alarmist warnings about the dangers of the rise of fascism failed to endear him to his establishment editors and he parted ways with The Times.
-With a growing reputation for his fearless reportage and extensive contacts, he found little difficulty finding freelance work, contributing to the Daily Express before settling as The Daily Telegraph Central Europe correspondent and working in the evenings, because of later deadlines, for The New York Times.
+With a growing reputation for his fearless reportage and extensive contacts, he easily found freelance work, contributing to the Daily Express before settling as The Daily Telegraph Central Europe correspondent and working in the evenings, because of later deadlines, for The New York Times.